 Lesions of concern include those that resemble melanoma, basal cell carcinoma, or squamous cell carcinoma.

 The ABCDE rule and the Glasgow 7-point checklist are used to identify potential melanoma lesions, although these guidelines may not catch early or atypical melanomas.
 As well, not every lesion identified through these instruments turns out to be a melanoma, and some of them are harmless.

-Non-melanoma skin lesions (basal cell carcinoma and squamous cell carcinoma) are more common than melanoma.
-These lesions may be crusty, ulcerated, or bleeding.
+Non-melanoma skin lesions, which include basal cell carcinoma and squamous cell carcinoma, are more common than melanoma.
+These lesions may appear crusty, ulcerated, or bleeding.

 People with more than 50 moles are candidates for mole mapping, as well as those with large or unusual moles.
 Mole mapping is also often used on the back, where it may be difficult for the patient to monitor them.

-Patients with a family or personal history of melanoma may consider mole mapping, and those with fair skin that has been severely sunburned in the past.
-Any patient with a concern about specific moles or freckles may opt for mole mapping as a way of keeping an eye on them.
+Patients with a family or personal history of melanoma may consider mole mapping, as well as those with fair skin who has been severely sunburned in the past.
+Any patient with a concern about specific moles or freckles may opt for mole mapping as a way of monitoring them for any changes in the future.

-As compared to skin self-examination, mole mapping produces a record that can be used to determine whether a lesion is new or has changed in any way.
-Growth or change can continue to be monitored by further mapping, or a physician may choose to intervene by removing the lesion.
+As compared to a skin self-examination, mole mapping produces a record that can be used to determine whether a lesion is new or has changed in any way.
+Growth or change in a mole can continue to be monitored by further mapping, or a physician may choose to intervene by removing the lesion.